gemini-testing/hermione-codemod/README.md

 ### browser-chaining-to-async-await

 Transforms calls of browser commands from chaining to async-await style.
-Used in order to update hermione with wdio@6+ inside in which chaining of browser commands does not work anymore and tests should be rewritten to async-await.
+Used in order to update hermione with wdio@7+ inside in which chaining of browser commands does not work anymore and tests should be rewritten to async-await.
-Moreover in wdio@6 result of calling browser commands does not return to `value` property anymore and this will be fixed with next transform script.
+Moreover in wdio@7 result of calling browser commands does not return to `value` property anymore, to fix this use [remove-browser-value](#remove-browser-value) script.

 ```sh
 npx jscodeshift -t hermione-codemod/transforms/browser-chaining-to-async-await.js <path> [...options]